githubnext/blocks-examples/README.md

 | ---------- | ----------------------------------------- |
 | Minimap    | A visualization of your folders and files |

-## Create your own custom block
+## Create your own custom blocks

-Follow the instructions in our [custom block template](https://github.com/githubnext/composable-github-block-template) repository.
+Follow the instructions in our [custom blocks template](https://github.com/githubnext/blocks-template) repository.